-We have audited, in accordance with auditing standards generally accepted in the United States of America the financial statements of the governmental activities and each major fund of STRIDE Academy Charter School No. 4142 (the Academy), St. Cloud, Minnesota as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Academy's basic financial statements, and have issued our report thereon dated November 22, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America the financial statements of the governmental activities and each major fund of STRIDE Academy Charter School No. 4142 (the Academy), St. Cloud, Minnesota as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Academy's basic financial statements, and have issued our report thereon dated December 6, 2023.

-In connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the uniform financial accounting and reporting standards, and charter schools sections of the Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minn.
-Stat. § 6.65, insofar as they relate to accounting matters.
-However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Academy's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+In connection with our audit, nothing came to our attention that caused us to believe that the Academy failed to comply with the provisions of the uniform financial accounting and reporting standards, and charter schools' sections of the Minnesota Legal Compliance Audit Guide for Charter Schools, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, except as described in the Schedule of Findings, Responses and Questions Costs as item 2023-002.
+Our audit was not directed primarily toward obtaining knowledge of such noncompliance.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Charter School's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.